 - Child abuse is when an adult hurts a child, and it is not an accident.
-Hitting, constant yelling, or unwanted touching can all be child abuse. - Sexual Abuse is forced sexual contact, inappropriate sexual talk, showing private body parts, etc. - Most of the people in your life are not abusers.
+Hitting, constant yelling, or unwanted touching can all be child abuse. - Sexual Abuse is when someone doesn't respect the private parts of your body. - Most of the people in your life are not abusers.
 Most adults you know are helping you grow up well! - You do not need to be afraid of abusers, but we want you to be aware and prepared for how to respond.